hardin47/st47s-and-d47a/content/courses/data-sources/index.md

 See a usage example and R package called <a href = "https://github.com/rudeboybert/fivethirtyeight#installation--usage" target = "_blank">**fivethirtyeight**</a>.
 For a more detailed outline of all data sets and a discussion on our motivation and data guidelines, see the package vignette.
 And this: <a href = "https://www.storybench.org/how-to-explore-a-dataset-from-the-fivethirtyeight-package-in-r/?utm_content=buffer3af3e&utm_medium=social&utm_source=twitter.com&utm_campaign=buffer" target = "_blank">How to explore data from 538</a>

-* <a href = "https://culturalanalytics.org/category/data-sets/" target = "_blank">Journal of Cultural Analytics</a>
 * Nature – Many articles have a "Data availability" section.
-See <a href = "https://www.nature.com/articles/s41586-018-0352-3" target = "_blank">Hurricane-induced selection on the morphology of an island lizard</a> which includes a <a hef = "https://datadryad.org/stash/dataset/doi:10.5061/dryad.2t41r64" target = "_blank">link to the data</a>.
+See <a href = "https://www.nature.com/articles/s41586-018-0352-3" target = "_blank">Hurricane-induced selection on the morphology of an island lizard</a> which includes a <a href = "https://datadryad.org/stash/dataset/doi:10.5061/dryad.2t41r64" target = "_blank">link to the data</a>.
 * <a href = "http://jse.amstat.org/" target = "_blank">Journal of Statistics and Data Science Education </a> (check the archive) or <a href = "https://www.tandfonline.com/toc/ujse/current" target = "_blank">more recent papers</a>

 ## Static Data Sets / Databases: